-The capital projects funds labeled "Ball Park Improvements" and "Construction" are used to account for financial resources designated for the acquisition or construction of major capital facilities.
+The capital project fund labeled "Construction" is used to account for financial resources designated for the acquisition or construction of major capital facilities.

 Financial reporting is based upon all GASB pronouncements including the Codification of Accounting and Financial Reporting Guidelines.